cms-opendata-workshop/workshop2021-lesson-introtrigger/_episodes/02_choosing.md

 ---

 > ## Choosing the dataset
 > During the workshop you will learn more about datasets.
 For this exercise, however, imagine that we are interested in searching for [Higgs to taus](http://cms-results.web.cern.ch/cms-results/public-results/publications/HIG-13-004/index.html).
-Since we will have these heavy charged leptons in the final step we will choose the [2012 TauPlusX](http://opendata.cern.ch/record/6024) datasets.
+Since we will have these heavy charged leptons in the final step, we will choose the [2012 TauPlusX](http://opendata.cern.ch/record/6024) datasets.
 An example of this simplified analysis is already available at the [CERN Open Portal](http://opendata.web.cern.ch/record/12350).
 {: .callout}

 ## Exploring the triggers in your dataset